-- 3.3.2.1 Activate street frontages with outdoor displays, accessible patios, and outdoor seating to engage with the public realm. - 3.3.2.2 Orient primary building façades and entries to the fronting street(s) to create a defined street. - 3.3.2.3 Create well-defined and universally accessible primary building entrances along streets and at street corners using design elements such as weather protection, architectural features, high quality material finishes and detailing, signage, and lighting. - 3.3.2.4 On commercial frontages incorporate generous amounts of windows, glazing, and frequent entrances to create visual interest, punctuation, and rhythm along the street.
+- 3.3.2.3 Create well-defined and universally accessible primary building entrances along streets and at street corners using design elements such as weather protection, architectural features, high quality material finishes and detailing, signage, and lighting. - 3.3.2.4 On commercial frontages incorporate generous amounts of windows, glazing, and frequent entrances to create visual interest, punctuation, and rhythm along the street.

-- 3.3.2.5 Weather protection should extend over public sidewalks to provide sufficient coverage. - 3.3.2.6 Residential entrances should be separated from ground floor commercial uses in mixed-use developments.
-On corner lots, residential entries on the secondary street are supported. - 3.3.2.7 Provide a transition from the sidewalk to dwelling unit and building entrances using design elements such as porches, raised entries, bay windows, roof extensions, patios, low decorative fences, gates, and landscaping. - 3.3.2.8 Above-grade parking structures should be concealed by building floor area or other strategies to effectively screen the parking structure (see Figure 10).
+- 3.3.2.5 Weather protection should extend over public sidewalks to provide sufficient coverage. - 3.3.2.6 Residential entrances should be separated from ground floor commercial uses.
+On corner lots, residential entries on the secondary street are supported where a well defined street interface is achieved along the primary street. - 3.3.2.7 Provide a transition from the sidewalk to dwelling unit and building entrances using design elements such as porches, raised entries, bay windows, roof extensions, patios, low decorative fences, gates, and landscaping.

+3.3.2.8 Above-grade parking structures should be concealed by building floor area or other strategies to effectively screen the parking structure (see Figure 10).